Farming and Conservation Easements: A Win-Win Partnership

 • Sustainable Communities: local and regional food systems, sustainability measures

-The objective of this project is to produce and distribute a ½ hour video that educates farmers and local communities about what conservation easements are and how they work.
-The long-term goal is to protect working farms and thousands of acres of rural land from development through the adoption of conservation easements.
+The objective of this project was to produce and distribute a ½ hour video that educates farmers and local communities about what conservation easements are and how they work.
+The video is targeted to a general audience and will also be used in workshops for private landowners.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.